 - Stool changes

-You want to let pain and diarrhea start to clear before you move on to the next stage.
-If new symptoms show up, that means that die off is happening.
+Dr. Natasha says to let pain and diarrhea start to clear before moving on to the next stage.
+If new symptoms show up, she says that means that die off is happening.

-Die off is a good thing, but it’s important to not let it happen too quickly.
-Going at gut healing too aggressively is really uncomfortable.
+Die off is a good thing, but she says it’s important to not let it happen too quickly.
+Going at it too aggressively is really uncomfortable.

 The key is to strike a perfect balance of gentle die off and detox, while going slowly enough that the die off doesn’t make you too miserable.

-- Only add one new food at a time
+- I only added one new food at a time

-You may find that you’re just not ready for certain foods, and that’s okay.
+Some people may find that they’re just not ready for certain foods, and that’s okay.
 Some foods may have to wait longer than others.

-Try to give yourself as much variety as you can within each stage of GAPS intro.
+I try to give myself as much variety as you can within each stage of GAPS intro.
 If you think about it, you really have a lot of variety to choose from as far as meats and vegetables and the meals you can create, even just on stage 1 of GAPS intro!

-If there’s one food that is really not working for you, it’s usually okay to go ahead and progress through the intro stages, and just avoid that food for a while longer.
-Once more healing has happened and you’re on full GAPS, you can try that food again.
+If there’s one food that is really not working, Dr. Natasha says it’s usually okay to go ahead and progress through the intro stages, and just avoid that food for a while longer.
+Once more progress has happened and you’re on full GAPS, she says you can try that food again.
 I talk about how to transition to the full GAPS diet here.

 GAPS diet stages

-As you finish up the last stage of GAPS intro, make sure to keep up with the meat stock.
-Enjoy it with every meal, and drink cups of it in between meals.
+As I finished up the last stage of GAPS intro, I made sure to keep up with the meat stock.
+I enjoy it with every meal and drink cups of it in between meals.

-Also keep working through those fermented foods.
-Go slowly and gradually as you increase the amounts and try new ones.
+Also, I kept working through those fermented foods.
+I went slowly and gradually as I increased the amounts and tried new ones.